mhewedy/spwrap/README.md

 ```
 [Read more about Mappers in the wiki](https://github.com/mhewedy/spwrap/wiki/Mappers)

->**NOTE**: If your stored procedure returns a single output parameter with no result set, then you can use the `@Scalar` annotation and you will not need to provide a Mapper class yourself, the mapping will done for you. [see wiki page about scalars for more](https://github.com/mhewedy/spwrap/wiki/Scalar)

 ##Limitations:
 spwrap doesn't support INOUT parameters (yet!)
 (I don't need them so I didn't implement it, If you need it, [just open an issue for it](https://github.com/mhewedy/spwrap/issues/new))